 Tunnel Beach Walk provides spectacular coastal views including a natural archway / land bridge alongside a buttress like headland covered in coastal turf.
 The walk includes access through a historic 1870’s tunnel to a small but beautiful beach nestled amongst towering cliffs.

-From Tunnel Beach Road end, climb the stile and follow the fenced track downhill to the spectacular, rocky coastline.
+From Tunnel Beach Road end, follow the fenced track downhill to the spectacular, rocky coastline.
 At the end of the track, a short tunnel with steps leads down to a secluded beach.

 The coastal vegetation on the headland is special and easily damaged.
 Respect the vegetation by remaining behind the barrier and taking photos only.